Introduction

 Accessing Azimuth

-Access to an STFC Cloud OpenStack project is required for usage of Azimuth.
+Access to an STFC Cloud OpenStack project is required to use Azimuth.

-You log in as you would normally to the STFC Cloud OpenStack interface, using FedID or IAM authentication (IRIS-IAM, or SKA-IAM).
+You log in as you would normally to the STFC Cloud OpenStack interface, either using FedID or IAM authentication.
 This will then take you to a screen where you select which of your projects you want to work in.

 A cloud project (or cloud tenancy) is an organizational unit in the cloud to which users are assigned.
 Users can be members of one or more projects.

 Cloud resources belong to a project and not a user.
-This means that all resources within a project are visible and editable by members of the project.
+This means that all resources within a project are visible, editable and accessible by all members of the project.

 To be allocated a cloud project, or if you are unable to access an existing project when logging in with FedID or IAM as you usually would for OpenStack, please contact cloud support or your project coordinator.

-Other users can be granted access to every or individual platforms and services deployed on Azimuth, without having access to the Azimuth management dashboard itself, through the Identity Provider.
+Other users can be granted access to all or specific platforms deployed on Azimuth, without having access to the Azimuth management dashboard itself, through the Identity Provider.

 Platforms